ECMAScript 2019: the final feature set

 If you are wondering what stages various proposed features are in, consult the readme of the ECMA-262 GitHub repository.

-The following books by me are free to read online:
+The following books of mine are free to read online: